alainamstutz/JAKi-IPDMA/barisolidact.md

 # saveRDS(df_ae, file = "df_ae_barisolidact.RData")
 ```
 Discussion points OUTCOME data:
-1. Discuss making new_mvd_28 the primary endpoint definition and not new_mv_28
-2. Re QoL: Wait for other trials first.
+1. Re QoL: Wait for other trials first.
 Find out more about the QoL measure used.
-3. Get the safety data
+2. Analyze the safety data

 # Multiple imputation using chained equation